Benefits Of Dandelion Root Extract

 The dandelion plant is often considered to be just a pesky weed.
 However, this couldn’t be further from the truth.
 In folk medicine, as well as some cuisines, the dandelion plant is appreciated for its health benefits and slightly bitter taste.
 All parts of the plant can be used for making salads, teas, and tinctures, but most people today like to take dandelion root extract for convenience reason.
-In case you were considering taking dandelion root extract, here are 25 health benefits you’ll be getting.
+If you’re thinking about taking dandelion root extract, here are 25 benefits of dandelion root extract you’ll enjoy.

 1. Prevents UTI